spacetelescope/drizzlepac/doc/source/mast_data_products/catalog_generation.rst

 contains the fundamental position measurements of the detected sources: ID, X-Centroid, Y-Centroid, RA, and DEC, supplemented by some of the aperture photometry measurements from *each* of the filter catalogs (ABmag of the outer aperture, Concentration Index, and Flags).
-The column names for the aperture measurements are contructed based upon the contributing Segmentation Filter Catalogs and have the following names:
+The column names for the aperture measurements are constructed based upon the contributing Segmentation Filter Catalogs and have the following names:
 MagAP2_<filter>, CI_<filter>, and Flags_<filter>.
 The fundamental difference between the Point and Segmentation Total